ShaneR31/ShaneR31.github.io/_projects/fraud_detection_summary.md

   - Identified key patterns differentiating fraudulent from non-fraudulent transactions.

 - **Model Selection and Hyperparameter Tuning**:
-  - Evaluated Logistic Regression, Random Forest, Gradient Boosting, and XGBoost models.
+  - Evaluated basic Logistic Regression, Random Forest, Gradient Boosting, and XGBoost models.
-  - Performed hyperparameter tuning with GridSearchCV, optimizing for the ROC AUC score.
+  - Performed hyperparameter tuning with GridSearchCV on Random Forest and XGBoost models, optimizing for average precision.

 - **Model Performance Evaluation**:
-  - Compared models using metrics such as ROC AUC, precision-recall curves, and F1-score.
+  - Compared models using metrics such as Precision-Recall AUC, ROC AUC, and F1-score.
-  - Selected **Random Forest** as the final model due to its superior balance of precision and recall, achieving an excellent AUC of 0.98 and the best F1 score.
+  - Selected **XGBoost** as the final model due to its superior balance of precision and recall, achieving a Precision-Recall AUC of 0.89 and the best F1 score among tuned models.
 This choice ensures the model's high accuracy and reliability in detecting fraudulent transactions.

 ### Practical Implications

-- **High Accuracy and Reliability**: The Random Forest model is highly effective in detecting fraudulent transactions, ensuring genuine transactions are processed smoothly.
+- **High Accuracy and Reliability**: The XGBoost classifier is highly effective in detecting fraudulent transactions, ensuring genuine transactions are processed smoothly.
 - **Customer Confidence**: Provides a reliable system, minimizing interruptions to legitimate transactions.
 - **Continuous Improvement**: Emphasizes ongoing monitoring and enhancement to adapt to new fraud patterns.